Knowledge base

 This guide explains how to obtain information about the presence of a caching system on a website using the curl command.

-• In the world of programming and system administration, it is often necessary to determine if a website uses a caching system to improve its performance.
+• In the world of programming and system administration, it is often necessary to determine whether a website uses a caching system to improve its performance.

-• Caching systems like Fastly are commonly used to temporarily store data to serve it faster to users.
+• Caching systems like Fastly are commonly used to temporarily store data in order to serve it to users more quickly.

-• By following these steps, you will be able to determine if a website uses a caching system to improve its performance and understand the operation and optimization of websites.
+• By following these steps, you can determine whether a website uses a caching system to improve its performance and understand how websites function and how they can be optimized.

 Using the curl command

-curl is a command-line tool for transferring data using URLs.
+curl is a command-line tool used to transfer data using URLs.

-The -svo /dev/null option is used to perform a silent request (-s), display detailed information about the request (-v) and redirect the output data to /dev/null to ignore it (/dev/null is a special device on Unix/Linux systems that acts as a trash can). -H "Fastly-Debug: true" is an HTTP header added to the request to request specific Fastly debugging information.
+The -svo /dev/null option is used to perform a silent request (-s), display detailed information about the request (-v), and redirect the output data to /dev/null to discard it (/dev/null is a special device on Unix/Linux systems that acts like a trash can). -H "Fastly-Debug: true" is an HTTP header added to the request to request specific debugging information from Fastly.

-Run the following command from a Terminal type application (command-line interface, CLI / Command Line Interface) on your device:
+Run the following command from a Terminal application (command-line interface, CLI) on your device:

 curl -svo /dev/null [url] -H “Fastly-Debug: true”